Open Position:

 To Apply

-- Upload your CV in the appropriate area of the link below (PDF uploads only, please).
+• Upload your CV in the appropriate area below (PDF uploads only, please).

-- Upload a 4-paragraph cover letter in the appropriate area of the link below (PDF uploads only, please).
+• Upload a 4-paragraph cover letter in the appropriate area of the link above (PDF uploads only, please).
 In your cover letter please address the four areas in the following order:

-- (1) Describe your experience providing therapy to teens, adults, and/or families, and describe your experience with with populations impacted by SUD and trauma, if applicable.
+1. Describe your experience providing therapy to teens, adults, and/or families, and describe your experience with populations impacted by SUD and trauma, if applicable.
 Please discuss any particular interests or passion you have for this work (one paragraphs maximum).

-- (2) List any specific specific training in therapy modalities that apply to teens, adults, families, and/or SUD work (one paragraph maximum).
+2. List any specific training in therapy modalities that apply to teens, adults, and/or families (one paragraph maximum).

 Please note: We serve teens and families from diverse backgrounds and life experiences.
 We endeavor to have a provider team that reflects our patient population, so we encourage people with lived experience, people of color, and LGBTQ+ professionals to apply.